-- If ADOT office space in the collocated office, related facilities, or fixtures is destroyed, damaged, or stolen then, except as provided below, Developer shall, at its cost and within 10 Business - 27 Days after the occurrence of such Loss, repair the items to their original condition or replace - them.
-However, in the case of lost, damaged, or stolen office equipment (e.g., computers, - 29 facsimile machines, copy machines, and printers), replacement must occur within 2 Business - Days.
-Notwithstanding the foregoing, however, if the Loss occurs as a direct result of the willful misconduct of ADOT or its personnel or consultants and such Loss is not covered by insurance - 32 actually carried, or required under or pursuant to the Contract Documents to be carried, by - 32 actually carried, or required under or pursuant to the Contract Documents to be carried, by 33 Developer, then Developer shall repair or replace the affected items within the timeframes - 34 specified herein, and ADOT will reimburse Developer for the actual reasonable documented - 35 costs incurred to repair or replace, including the amount of any deductible, except as provided - 36 otherwise in Section 11.2.4 of the Agreement.
+- 25 If ADOT office space in the collocated office, related facilities, or fixtures is destroyed, damaged, 26 or stolen then, except as provided below, Developer shall, at its cost and within 10 Business Days after the occurrence of such Loss, repair the items to their original condition or replace 27 28 them.
+However, in the case of lost, damaged, or stolen office equipment (e.g., computers, 29 facsimile machines, copy machines, and printers), replacement must occur within 2 Business 30 Days.
+Notwithstanding the foregoing, however, if the Loss occurs as a direct result of the willful 31 misconduct of ADOT or its personnel or consultants and such Loss is not covered by insurance 32 actually carried, or required under or pursuant to the Contract Documents to be carried, by 33 Developer, then Developer shall repair or replace the affected items within the timeframes - 34 specified herein, and ADOT will reimburse Developer for the actual reasonable documented - 35 costs incurred to repair or replace, including the amount of any deductible, except as provided - otherwise in Section 11.2.4 of the Agreement.